Jan Krejčí: Biography

 Krejčí was born on 28 February 1825 in Klatovy to a family of a retired dragoon and a laundress.
-As four-year-old he moved with his parents to Prague, to the surroundings of Karlín's Invalidovna.
+As a four-year-old he moved with his parents to Prague, to the surroundings of Karlín's Invalidovna.
 He went to the German general school and raised his relationship to Czech from Josef Jungmann, who was his teacher at that time.
 Then he joined the Academic Gymnasium and after graduating from his studies he went to study at the Polytechnic Institute of Mineralogy and Chemistry in Prague from 1844 to 1848.

 Right after the studying in 1848 he taught at the first real school.
 And in 1849 he was appointed as administrator of mineralogical collections of the Czech Museum in Prague.
 A year later, he was a substitute for a university professor for mineralogy and geology at the Prague Polytechnic Institute.
 After 1847 he wrote articles in magazines, where he mapped the geological and natural conditions around Prague during 10 years.
 He excelled not only in scientific activity, but also as a popularizing scientist especially in student and apprentice youth circles.
 Since 1850 he has also published many textbooks of geology and mineralogy and mineralogical handbooks.
 Between 1854 and 1859 he published the textbooks of natural sciences and physics for secondary schools, crystallography and the university textbook of geology – in 1860 the first piece in this field in Bohemia.
 At first he published his works in Czech, so he is rightly considered to be the "Father of Czech geology" and the foremost Czech natural scientist of the 19th century.